maxpert/marmot/README.md

 ## Demos

-Demos for `v0.3.x`
+Demos for `v0.3.x` with PocketBase `v0.7.5`:
  - [Scaling Pocketbase with Marmot](https://youtube.com/video/VSa-VJso050)
  - [Scaling Pocketbase with Marmot - Follow up](https://www.youtube.com/watch?v=Zapupe_FREc)

 ## Documentation

-Marmot is picks simplicity, and lesser knobs to configure by choice.
+Marmot picks simplicity, and lesser knobs to configure by choice.
 Here are command line options you can use to configure marmot:

  - `cleanup` - Just cleanup and exit marmot.
 Useful for scenarios where you are performing a cleanup of hooks and